rtCamp/nginx-helper/README.md

 ## Upgrade Notice ##

-### 2.2.1 ###
+### 2.2.2 ###

-Nginx Helper 2.2.1, introduces new Hooks to extend FastCGI cache purge, Adds check for verifying purge status before purging and other bug fixes.
+Nginx Helper 2.2.2, Fix issue for 'Save All Changes' localized string value sent for button on form submit.

 ## Does this interest you?